Health and Travel Alerts Learn More Left arrow

 Cetina River

-If you get your kicks as a couple from more stomach-flipping adventures, plan a trip to the Cetina River, where you could indulge in white water rafting and river canyoning.
+If you get your kicks as a couple from more stomach-flipping adventures, plan a trip to the Cetina River, one of the best places to visit in Croatia.
+Here, you could indulge in white water rafting and river canyoning.

 With its lucid-green water and deep canyons, the Cetina River offers spectacular scenery and is one of the most romantic places to see on a honeymoon in Croatia.